senithkay/vscode-extensions-public/README.md

-# The Ballerina Extension for Visual Studio Code
+# The Ballerina extension for Visual Studio Code

 The Visual Studio Code Ballerina extension provides a set of rich language features along with an enhanced user experience.